-An increasing number of small poultry producers are raising and slaughtering poultry on their farms with the intent of selling the poultry directly to customers from their farms, at farmers' markets, or to food restaurants.
-Although the slaughter and processing of poultry requires inspection by the Poultry Products Inspection Act (PPIA), there are certain exemptions to this requirement.
-The Vermont Agency of Agriculture, Food and Markets (VAAFM) created this guide to help small poultry producers who slaughter poultry for human food to determine: 1) whether the slaughter operations at their farms are eligible for exemption from State inspection, 2) the requirements for operation under an exemption, 3) sanitary standards that must be satisfied, 4) labeling requirements, and 5) how to access financial assistance.
+An increasing number of small poultry producers are raising and slaughtering their poultry on their farms and selling the poultry directly to customers at the farms or at farmers' markets.
+Some of these small producers are going further by building larger processing facilities with the intent of supplying even more local customers from their farms, at farmers' markets, or to food restaurants.

+At some point, a producer that plans to or has made the decision to sell poultry that he or she slaughters will face the question "Can I sell the poultry that I slaughter or process, without inspection, and what are the requirements I must satisfy?"
+The Vermont Agency of Agriculture, Food and Markets (VAAFM) created this guide to help small poultry producers who slaughter poultry for human food to determine: 1) whether the slaughter operations at their farms are eligible for exemption from State inspection,2) the requirements for operation under an exemption, 3) sanitary standards that must be satisfied, 4) labeling requirements, and 5) how to access financial assistance.

-Note: This guidance does not address exemptions related to livestock products (e.g., meat from cattle, swine, sheep, goat, and equine).
+Note: This guidance does not address exemptions related to livestock product (e.g., meat from cattle, swine, sheep, goat, and equine).
 If you are interested in livestock exemptions, please refer to Vermont Statute related to Livestock exemptions from inspection, or refer to the Federal Meat Inspection Act (FMIA).